home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 1. In Home Assistant, open Settings, Configuration, Z-Wave JS -> Configure.
 2. Press `Remove node`.
 3. Press `Start Exclusion`.
 The Z-Wave controller is now in exclusion mode and will not respond to other commands.
-4. Put the device you want to remove in exclusion mode. refer to its manual how this is done.
+4. Put the device you want to remove in exclusion mode.
+Refer to its manual how this is done.
 5. The UI should confirm that the node was removed and the device and entities will be removed from Home Assistant.

 ### Where do I need to enter the network key?